PedroMarianoAlmeida/offical-turbo-v1/README.md

 ## In order

-- Connect auth with shadcn (using the core adapter)
+- Fix header TS, the auth items should be accepted only when the auth prop was sent

 ## For future